What Chinese TV shows should I watch to learn Chinese?

 Watching anything from network TV shows to YouTube videos can help improve your Chinese language skills—there is a plethora of resources to explore.

 However, the most important thing is to pick something that you really enjoy watching.
 This makes the learning experience pleasurable and provides you with the motivation to remain consistent.
-In our (humble) opinion, these shows are timeless classics:
+In our (humble) opinion, the following Chinese TV shows timeless classics.

 1. 后宫·甄嬛传 | Empresses in the Palace